roerohan/vscode-MongoSnippets-NodeJS/README.md

 ### **Completion Suggestions:**

-> Note: This is a `beta` feature, updates will be coming soon
+> Note: See User's Notes for details.

 - Model name suggestions:
    * First it identifies the names of the models in a folder named models (if any) in the `workspace root directory`.
-   * It stores the modelnames and provides completion suggestions when you start typing the name of a model.
+   * It stores the model and field names and provides completion suggestions when you type.

 ### **Snippets:**